mylokaye/mylokaye.github.io/README.md

 ## About this site

-This website was created using Botsrap with the framework created by Mark Otto and Jacon Thorton.
+This website was created using Bootsrap with the framework created by Mark Otto and Jacon Thorton.

 To view my site, visit: mylokaye.tech